theforeman/hammer-cli/doc/creating_commands.md

 ### Removing subcommands
-If your plugin needs to disable existing subcommand, you can use `remove_subcommand` for this.
+If your plugin needs to disable an existing subcommand, you can use `remove_subcommand` for this.

 ```ruby
   HammerCLI::MainCommand.remove_subcommand 'say'